spark-mv/cdn/install.md

 Go to the configuration page on the HolaCDN portal, and enter video sources for the 'gen' (general) zone.
 See more on zones below.

-## 7.2 Optional - Configuring zones

-If you have multiple websites under your customer ID, or you would like to experiment with different settings on parts of your website(s), you can create zones for each site or test.

-Each zone can have its own set of video sources and activation rules.
-You can use regular expressions to define the zone.

-'Gen' is a the default zone.
-It is applied when it is not overridden by another zone.
-The gen zone cannot be removed.

 ## 7.3 Handling content protection